nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 Use the curl command or other tools to execute the API request to delete a deployment runtime.

-After the request is successful, the resource file for the deployment runtime will be deleted in the `default.project` repository of the specified product , and the deployment runtime environment will be destroyed.
+After the request is successful, the resource file for the deployment runtime will be deleted in the `default.project` repository of the specified product, and the deployment runtime will be destroyed in the runtime cluster.

 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can delete deployment runtimes.